Manaslu Circuit Trek

 16. Can I use credit cards in the places I visit in trekking?

-No problem at all because mostly, the lodges serve the vegetarian meals.
-We always recommend our clients to eat vegetarian meals to avoid the food poisoning, eating heavy meals and non- vegetarian meals at the high altitude is not really safe for the stomach.
+No problem at all because mostly, the lodges serve vegetarian meals.
+We always recommend our clients eat vegetarian meals to avoid food poisoning, eating heavy meals and non-vegetarian meals at high altitudes is not safe for the stomach.

-Almost all the guest houses sell the toilet paper so you can buy it there itself.
+Almost all the guest houses sell toilet paper so you can buy it there.
 Hand sanitizer and a towel you must bring your own.